 Climate Control

-If you need to store temperature-sensitive items such as electronics, textbooks, or wooden or upholstered furniture, a climate-controlled storage unit can help protect your belongings from extreme temperature changes.
-Climate-controlled storage units typically maintain environments between 55 and 80 degrees throughout the year—though some facilities may offer different types of climate control, such as air-cooled storage, heated storage, and humidity-controlled storage.
+If you need to store temperature-sensitive items such as electronics, textbooks, and wooden or upholstered furniture, a climate-controlled storage unit can help protect your belongings from extreme temperature changes.
+Climate-controlled storage units typically maintain environments between 55 and 80 degrees throughout the year—though some facilities may offer different types of climate control, including:

 Drive-Up Access